Turbulent gas-rich disks at high redshift: bars & bulges in a radial shear flow: Discussion: broader implications

 In Fig.~\ref{f:pots0}, we presented the evolution of the total disk potential $\Phi(R,t)$ normalised to the starting potential $\Phi(R,0)$.
 For $f_{\rm gas} < 0.5$, the disk potential is fairly constant, but above this limit, the loss of gas mass in circulating winds leads to a substantial weakening of the disk potential by up to 50\%.
 This is an unsettling aspect of trying to match the properties of high-redshift, gas-rich disks.
 The measured levels of SFR surface density are sufficient to disrupt the disk substantially or even entirely, assuming the strong mechanical coupling is correct.
 We can reduce the rate of mass loss from the disk by lowering the efficiency of feedback coupling.
 But the coupling efficiency used ($\sim 10\%$) is consistent with most contemporary cosmological simulations \citep[e.g.][]{Hopkins2018,agertz2021}.

-How does the weakening of the disk potential influence the disk's dynamical evolution, including the observed stellar kinematics?
+How does the weakening of the disk potential influence the disk's dynamical evolution, in particular, the 3D stellar kinematics?
 Interestingly, this issue does not appear to have been addressed to date.
-Our analysis shows that, for the old stars (Fig.~\ref{f:disk_evol}), the kinematic dispersions $\sigma_R$ and $\sigma_z$ both decline with time during the most active mass loss phase but then regather when the disk mass increases subsequently.
+In Fig.~\ref{f:disk_evol}, we show how the vertical dispersion evolves with time and with the change in disk potential $\Phi$.
+To do this, a radial profile is determined for $\sigma_z$ and $\Phi$ in the range $0 < R < 5 R_{\rm disk}$ for each time step, and a median value is computed for that profile.
+Our analysis shows that, for the old stars, the kinematic dispersions $\sigma_R$ and $\sigma_z$ both decline with time during the most active mass loss phase but then regather when the disk mass increases subsequently.
 The young stellar dispersions remain relatively constant as the disk weakens, before increasing as the disk potential grows again through reaccretion.
 All the while, the ratio $\sigma_z/\sigma_R$ remains roughly constant.
 How are we to understand this?

 To understand what happens to the {\it stellar} disk when a major part of the baryons are lost, we consider the galactic potential of an axisymmetric exponential disk.
 The mass loss is sufficiently slow (i.e. a few percent per rotation period) that we can treat the vertical action of an ensemble of stars as a conserved quantity, i.e. an adiabatic invariant.
 The vertical action $J_z$ can be related to a disk's vertical kinematic dispersion $\sigma_z$ through the vertical disk frequency, $\Omega_z$.
 For all actions ($i=R,\phi,z$), we may write